Timeline of the Collapse of the Geftakys Ministry

 As the brothers discussed excommunication, Mark Miller tells the other elders that he is going to step down because people's confidence in him as an example had been shaken.
 He told them that if they wanted to they could do the same.

 January 19, 2003 (Sunday) - At the end of the worship service in Fullerton, the brothers read the letter of excommunication.
 The letter explains that George did not write a letter of repentance regarding his son, David, and did not intend to write such a letter.
-George also initiated immoral relationships with several sisters over a period of many years.
+George also sexually harrassed and assaulted several sisters over a period of many years.
 George was not to be welcomed at the Lord's Supper in any of the assemblies and George and Betty would no longer be financially supported.
-At that time all the elders and leading brothers in Fullerton step down.
+At that time all the elders and Leading Brothers in Fullerton step down.

 That afternoon the letter of excommunication is sent out to all the assemblies.
 Soon after Roger Grant personally informs Samuel in Africa about George's excommunication.

 January 24, 2003 (Friday) - George returns from San Francisco and calls Mark.
 Mark tells him that he must meet with all the elders and Leading Brothers from Fullerton and Placentia.
 George resists and asks to meet only with the elders in Fullerton (Mark, Tim, and Rod).
 When Mark presents George's request to the Leading Brothers in Fullerton, they insist that George meet with all the Leading Brothers from both assemblies.

 January 25, 2003 (Saturday) - Mark informs George of the decision of the brothers.
 George again refused to meet with all of the brothers together.
 This was the last conversation Mark had with George.